11 Expert-Backed Strategies to Become an Exceptional Manager

 It took me a while to work this out, and I learned this from my staff in our year-end performance reviews.

-When I asked for 360-degree feedback about myself and my performance, many people said I was a great communicator.
+When I asked for 360-degree feedback about myself and my performance, many said I was a great communicator.

 When I probed further, they meant I spoke at a steady rhythm and spoke very clearly and pronounced.